Blog, Education

 When did this behavior first start?

-Who is available to help me bridge over those misconceptions?
+Who is available to help me bridge those misconceptions?

 What challenges would keep me from overcoming my false belief system?